 2.[14].
 "Hydrogen-fuelled vehicle" means any motor vehicle that uses compressed gaseous or liquefied hydrogen as a fuel to propel the vehicle, including fuel cell and internal combustion engine vehicles.
 Hydrogen fuel for passenger vehicles is specified in ISO 14687:2025 and SAE J2719_202003.

 2.[15].
-"Liquefied Hydrogen Storage System (LHSS) " means liquefied hydrogen storage a container(s), [PRDs (including boil-off valve), shut-off devices], boil-off valve, and the interconnection piping (if any) and fittings between the above components.
+"Liquefied (or Liquid) Hydrogen Storage System (LHSS) " means liquefied hydrogen storage a container(s), [PRDs (including boil-off valve), shut-off device(s)], boil-off valve, and the interconnection piping (if any) and fittings between the above components.

 2.[16].
 "Luggage compartment" means the space in the vehicle for luggage and/or goods accommodation, bounded by the roof, hood, floor, side walls, being separated from the passenger compartment by the front bulkhead or the rear bulkhead.